What's the beer flavour wheel? Let us explain...

 You know when you drink a beer and there’s something in there that you can’t quite figure out?
-An aroma, something familiar and yet the taste on the tip of your tongue is not the same as the words you need to describe it?
+An aroma you can't place?
+We have all experienced the frustration of identifying something familiar but not having the words to describe the taste on the tip of your tongue!

 Or you know those times when you have a beer and there’s something unusual about it.
 You’ve got a vague sense that something’s not-quite-right.
 Only you don’t know what it is.
-You only know that the beer doesn’t taste perfect.
-You could look it up online but you’ll be faced with science words.
-Things you can’t pronounce, can’t understand.
+You tried looking it up online, but are faced with science words you've never heard of, don't understand and certainly can’t pronounce.

-The new beer flavour wheel was simple to use and coloured intuitively.
-It simplified the most common flavours of beer and lined them up with how those flavours came to get into the beer.
-All the four main ingredients were represented, as was fermentation and the characters which come from that.
-Plus it looked at textures, tastes, flavours and faults.
+The “new” beer flavour wheel was visually appealing, simple to use and intuitive in colour.
+In short, it simplified what a flavour is and where it might come from by lining them up with how those flavours came to get into the beer.
+All the four main ingredients are there: hops, water, malt and yeast.
+You’ll also find fermentation and how this can impact the beer.
+Additionally, it includes textures, tastes, flavours, and off flavours.

 The beer flavour wheel is for everyone to use, even if it’s just as a beginner wheel before moving onto the more scientific original.
 It aims to give you the words that might be on the tip of your tongue, but you can’t quite spit them out.
 Give the wheel a spin next time you can work out what it is that you’re smelling or tasting.